Connect with us

 It is also worth noting that corporate tax is only charged on the developer’s net profit, and, depending on the profit percentage, this could be negligible.

-In any case, corporate tax incentive is misplaced since the benefits accrued under the deal cannot be passed on to home-owners.
+In any case, the corporate tax incentive is misplaced since the benefits accrued under the deal cannot be passed on to homeowners.

 Besides, a developer can never be sure of the proceeds from the next project for him to consider giving discounted prices based on the previous project’s tax rebates.

-These huge cost savings are actually enough motivation for investors to enter the low cost housing market segment.
+These huge cost savings are enough motivation for investors to enter the low-cost housing market segment.

-This is likely to bring down the cost of housing by a huge percentage while boosting homes supply.
+This is likely to bring down the cost of housing by a huge percentage while boosting home supply.

-In addition to that, the government should do facilitation for the construction industry, whereby it negotiates with banks to get developers the financing they need to build with low interest rates.
+In addition to that, the government should facilitate the construction industry, whereby it negotiates with banks to get developers the financing they need to build with low interest rates.

 This would help to ease the high cost of financing, which has been the main impediment to the local construction sector.